meribold/meribold.org/virtual-environments-9487.md

 ## So what *is* a virtual environment?

-The [official docs' tutorial][tutorial-venv] describes a virtual environment as
+The [official docs' tutorial][tutorial/venv] describes a virtual environment as

 >   a self-contained directory tree that contains a Python installation for a particular
 >   version of Python, plus a number of additional packages.